FAIRification process#

 The “FAIRification” is the process of transforming non-FAIR data into data which follows the four FAIR principles presented in chapter FAIR Principles.

-The “FAIRification” process, as presented here, is composed by four
+The “FAIRification” process, as presented here, is composed by four steps:

 Metadata standardization: is the description of metadata using a

-formal, accessible, shared, and broadly applicable language for knowledge representation
+formal, accessible, shared, and broadly applicable language for knowledge representationby adoption of metadata standards.

 Data standardization: is the transformation of original data (non-FAIR) using a